 If you’re looking for a way to borrow money and your credit history isn't great then a guarantor loan is well worth a look.

 To apply for a guarantor loan you’ll need someone suitable to support your loan application which means you will pay less in interest in comparison to most other bad credit loan options.

 You’ll pretty much always be accepted by lenders as long as you choose wisely before applying for a guarantor loan.

 Compare bad credit guarantor loans with Choose Wisely

 Refused credit or been declined a loan because of a poor credit history?
-Compare our range of direct guarantor loan lenders to get a deal that’s right for you.
+Use the table above to compare the best UK guarantor loan providers to get a deal that’s right for you.

 What is a guarantor loan?

 A guarantor loan works in the same as any other unsecured loan.
 The only difference with a guarantor loan is that a reliable friend or family member must agree to pay back the amount of money you owe if you're unable to.
 This makes a guarantor loan an realistic option if you are unemployed, receiving benefits or have a default or CCJ on your credit file.